martindbp/ipvc/README.md

 * Ability to check out only the parts of a large repository you care about

 ## Installation
+NOTE: not recommended right now, not regularly updated and contains bugs.
 ```
 pip install ipvc
 ```